tabbie-hash/Final_project_507/README.md

 # NPI PHYSICIAN DATABASE PROJECT
 ## Aim:
-To design a simple interactive program that prompts the user to enter the number of physician's information required.
+To design a simple interactive program in python that prompts the user to enter the number of physician's information required.

 ## Description:
 The program accepts integer value and doesn't require any API keys or OAuths.
 Upon entering non-integer values it prompts the user untill the acceptable value is entered.